Fusion-Power-Plant-Framework/eqdsk/README.md

 An EQDSK reader and writer for GEQDSK (more soon), with COCOS identification and conversion.

-There is support for writing an eqdsk to a JSON format (which is now preferred).
+There is support for writing an eqdsk to a JSON format (which is now preferred) and an IMAS database integration.

 We have extended the EQDSK standard to optionally allow for the definition of a CoilSet.